regmtait/regmtait.co.uk/_projects/hullartcircle.md

 ## Tech notes

 The site is build statically with [Jekyll].
-Like others static site generators, Jekyll has many features associated with CMSs (layout templates, lists of entries, conditional…) but without the database, tedious editors, and long-winded set up.
+Like others static site generators, Jekyll has many features associated with CMSs (layout templates, lists of entries, conditionals…) but without the database, tedious editors, and long-winded set up.
 It’s a refreshing approach that allow to focus on the design and content, and to turn this around quickly.

 The output is also [pretty speedy].
 I challenged myself to optimise for super-fast performance.
 This involved rendering the compressed styles on the page, using the new [srcset] attribute for image sets, and loading a single font file.
 You can see the results on Google PageSpeed Insights.
 Could be even better though.